 HUD recognizes excellence in making indoor environments healthier through healthy homes research, education, and program delivery, especially in low-to-moderate income communities.
 HUD partners with NEHA as both organizations share a common vision to create healthier home environments in the U.S. by working across the health, environment, and housing sectors.

 The awards provide a national platform to showcase results from a range of housing and indoor environmental health programs.
 The awards highlight some of the nation’s most significant work on the relationship between living environments and resident health and lays the foundation for future healthy homes work.

-Congratulations to the 2019 HUD Secretary's Award Winners!
+Congratulations to the 2020 HUD Secretary's Awards for Healthy Homes Winners!